Micro-hubs

 Östliche Kaiserstraße

 Urban development has seen a noticeable increase in e-commerce and online ordering of goods in recent years.
-While this trend offers many advantages, such as convenient shopping from home, it also brings with it logistical challenges that are particularly evident in city centers.
-In this context, the "Citylogistik ÖKa" project was launched, which focuses on the introduction of micro-hubs in the Östliche Kaiserstraße city quarter.
+While this trend offers many advantages, such as convenient shopping from home, it also poses logistical challenges, particularly in city centers.
+In this context, the "Citylogistik ÖKa" project was launched, focusing on the introduction of micro-hubs in the Östliche Kaiserstraße city district.

 City transformation for a sustainable future